 Before the conclusion of the junior year, prospective candidates for Honors should consult with the faculty Tutor and/or other faculty members and prepare a plan for reading, research, or other preparation.
 It is usually advisable for prospective candidates for Honors to begin work on their thesis projects, as possible, during the summer before the senior year.

-Prospectus, Eligibility Form, and Enrollment Request
+Eligibility Form and Enrollment Request

 December Completion Students